Annotation-guided Protein Design with Multi-Level Domain Alignment: Introduction

 For instance, as one of crucial functional domains of DNA/RNA binding proteins~\cite{cassandri2017zinc}, the zinc-finger domain naturally has many variants, such as C2H2 type, CCHC type and Zinc ribbon type.
-These variants exhibit significant differences in both structural and evolution features among them which is hard covered by structural and evolutionary conditions.
+These variants exhibit significant differences in both structural and evolutionary features among them which is hard covered by structural and evolutionary conditions.
 On the contrary, the ``zinc-finger'' annotation from the protein database inherently provides a more effective means of describing the high-level knowledge span across both sequences and structures.
 Hence, we aim to investigate the following question: \emph{Is it possible to leverage such textual annotations to guide the delicate controllable protein design?}

 Recently, several primary attempts have been made to leverage such textual annotations to guide the protein generation.
-Examples include extracting tags from labels to create unique tokens~\cite{madani2020progen}, training an individual protein caption model to guide the diffusion generation process~\cite{ingraham2022chroma}, and incorporating the an overall text description through a global language-to-protein alignment model~\cite{liu2023proteindt}.
+Examples include training an individual protein caption model to guide the diffusion generation process~\cite{ingraham2022chroma}, and incorporating the an overall text description through a global language-to-protein alignment model~\cite{liu2023proteindt}.
 However, current models cannot flexibly combine the different conditions and lack of the capability for fine-grained control, such as specifying the generation of particular domains.